cjus/hydra-hpp/article.md

 #### constructor

-We define a configuration object which contains a hydra branch where we add keys for the name of our service, the service version and more importantly the location of our Redis instance.
+We define a configuration object which contains a Hydra branch where we add keys for the name of our service, the service version and more importantly the location of our Redis instance.
 In a more involved application the configuration should be placed in a file and loaded at runtime.

 ```javascript
 constructor() {